 At twenty, most people are free from emotional and financial baggage, just like I was when I was twenty.

-Like the saying goes, “you should travel when you’re young” and I agree with hat.
+As the saying goes, “you should travel when you’re young” and I agree with that.
 I did.
-I lived the life of a gypsy for ten years from the time I boarded the big ship in Italy and headed for Australia.
+I lived the life of a nomad for ten years from the time I boarded the big ship in Italy and headed for Australia.

 The settling down period

 Once we settle down we start accumulating things we were living without for so long.
-We may want to live one of our dreams and buy a ranch in Canada with horses and other farm animals, like I did.
+We may want to live one of our dreams and buy a ranch in Canada with horses and other farm animals as I did.
 Others start a family, have kids, buy new cars and all the gadgets we think we need for a great life.

-Years go buy before we start thinking about serious travel again and we remember the long bucket list of places we haven’t seen.
-And finally we decide that we want to be on the road again.
+Years go by before we start thinking about serious travel again and we remember the long bucket list of places we haven’t seen.
+And finally, we decide that we want to be on the road again.
 But how the heck can we do it?

 What is the big challenge for life on the road again?